vipulgupta2048/dcos-universe/README.md

 Other settings like the default passwords and custom database hostnames can be set on the other tabs.

-When configuration is set, click 'Review and Install' and then 'Install' to deploy aqua-web.
+When the configuration is set, click 'Review and Install' and then 'Install' to deploy aqua-web.

 When you mouse over 'aqua-web' in the Services list, an external link icon will appear that will send you to the login page.
-Login here will be username and password.
+Login here will be the username and password.
 Validate that the aqua-web is running before continuing.

 ## Step five: Deploy aqua-gateway